gpmd/vagrant-puppet-boilerplate/README.md

 # vagrant-puppet-boilerplate

-A simple Vagrant box boilerplate setup using the PuPHPet GUI
+A simple Vagrant box boilerplate setup using the PuPHPet GUI.

 ## Prerequisites